HollyOwly/DieselFarmer/README.md

 Vegetable oil blend:
 It's a more crude type of vegetable oil, very unhealthy to drink.
 Can be refined further into vegetable cooking oil or used as it is to craft biodiesel.

-ps: all seed crafting recipes had their results and times multiplied by 4 while the vegetable cooking oil had theirs multiplied by 20 when using the cold oil press. :D
+ps: all seed crafting recipes had their results and times multiplied by 4 while the vegetable cooking oil had theirs multiplied by 20 when using the cold oil press.
+This way you can trully craft 100s of units per craft instead of a measily 50 vegetable cooking oil when crafting 50 batches. :D